Tri-bimaximal-Cabibbo Mixing: Flavour violations in the charged lepton sector: Abstract

 \section{Abstract}

 The well understood structure of $U_{pmns}$ matrix mandates a Cabibbo mixing matrix in the first two generations of the charged lepton sector if we assume Tri-bimaximal mixing in the neutrino sector.
-This ansatz, called Tri-bimaximal-Cabibbo mixing, on the other hand, is ruled out immediately by charged lepton flavour violating decays of mesons.
-In this article, we aim to show that the resurrection of the theoretically well motivated tri-bimaximal mixing scenario comes naturally within Minimal Flavour Violation hypothesis in the lepton sector.
-We analyse the flavour violating currents $\mu\rightarrow e e e$, $\mu Ti \to e Ti$, $\pi^0\rightarrow e^+ \mu^{-}$ and $K_L \rightarrow \mu^+ e^-$ in this scenario and show that the New Physics that generates mixing among the charged lepton could lie within the reach of hadron colliders.
-Though the most stringent constrain on New Physics is $\gtrsim \mathcal{O}(26$ TeV) for maximal coupling, more natural coupling relaxes it to $\gtrsim \mathcal{O}(4$ TeV).
+This ansatz, called Tri-bimaximal-Cabibbo mixing, is ruled out immediately by the experiments searching for charged lepton flavour violating currents.
+In this article, we aim to show that the resurrection of the theoretically well motivated Tri-bimaximal mixing scenario comes naturally within Minimal Flavour Violation hypothesis in the lepton sector.
+We analyse the flavour violating currents $\mu\rightarrow e e e$, $\mu Ti \to e Ti$, $\mu \rightarrow e \gamma$, $\pi^0\rightarrow e^+ \mu^{-}$ and $K_L \rightarrow \mu^+ e^-$ in this scenario and show that the New Physics that generates mixing among the charged lepton could lie within the reach of hadron colliders.
+In the minimal field content scenario, though the most stringent constrain on New Physics is $\gtrsim \mathcal{O}(10$ TeV) for maximal coupling, considering more natural couplings relaxes it to $\gtrsim \mathcal{O}(4$ TeV).
+On the other hand, New Physics with the extended field content is even more strongly constrained to $\gtrsim \mathcal{O}(75$ TeV) for maximal coupling, while it gets relaxed to $\gtrsim \mathcal{O}(31$ TeV) for natural scenario.